Skip to Content

 • Mold Growth and Mower Maintenance

-Mold is another major concern when dealing with wet grass.
-Clippings left on the mower’s undercarriage can become a perfect breeding ground for mold, leading to deterioration of the mower parts.
+Mold is another primary concern when dealing with wet grass.
+Clippings left on the mower’s undercarriage can become a perfect breeding ground for mold, leading to the deterioration of the mower parts.

 • Checking Soil Saturation Before Mowing